-On Saturday July 17th 2010 we were at Succop Conservancy in Butler Pennsylvania.
+On Saturday we were at Succop Nature Park in Butler Pennsylvania.
 The event was a wedding ceremony and wedding reception for Ian and Samantha Penberthy.
 Ian and Samantha were guests at a previous wedding I did for Marwan and Dana Maalouf last July and that wedding turned out great.
 Because of this, I expected that this wedding was going to be fun also – and was it ever!

 At the conclusion of the ceremony, guests were dismissed into the Marcraig House where they enjoyed cocktails and appetizers for about an hour, prior to being seated at the event pavilion.
 At 5:15 pm we formally introduced the bridal party to the song “Never Gonna Give You Up” by Rick Astley.
 We then introduced Ian and Sam to “Kick Start My Heart” by Motley Crue.

 After the introductions, we invited the newlyweds to share in their first dance together as husband and wife to the song “Amazed” by Lonestar.
 Next, Samantha had requested a special dance with her father Mr. Ed Reith to “My Girl” by The Temptations and Ian danced with his mother Mrs. Sharon Penberthy to “The Perfect Fan” by The Backstreet Boys.
 We then invited Ian and Sam to cut their wedding cake to “Sugar, Sugar” by The Archies.